pivotal/docs-tap/cli-plugins/apps/create-workload.hbs.md

 - `--git-branch` (optional) specifies which branch in the repository to pull the code from.
 - `--type` is used to distinguish the workload type.

-You can find the options available to add the workload specifications by running `tanzu apps workload apply --help`.
+View the full list of supported workload configuration options by running `tanzu apps workload apply --help`.

 ### <a id="workload-local-source"></a> Create a workload from local source code